mhadam/snowplow.wiki-fork/technical-documentation/4-storage/canonical-event-model/Canonical-event-model.md

 | `app_id`        | text     | Application ID  | Yes       | 'angry-birds'  |
 | `platform`      | text     | Platform        | Yes       | 'web'          |

-The application ID is used to distinguish different applications that are being tracked by the same Snowplow stack.
+The application ID is used to distinguish different applications that are being tracked by the same Snowplow stack, e.g. `production` versus `dev`.

-The platform ID is used to distinguish the same app running on different platforms e.g. `iOS` vs `web`.
+The platform ID is used to distinguish the same app running on different platforms, e.g. `iOS` vs `web`.

 Back to [top](#top).